A series of lights based on the exploits of three characters from

-Greek Mythology Aphrodite, Hephaestus and Ares.
+Greek Mythology; Hephaestus, Aphrodite, and Ares.

 Hephaestus . . .

-The red light at the end of the pole flashes constantly while connected to the power, it signifies panic.
+Right, the red light at the end of the pole flashes constantly while connected to the power, it signifies panic.
 Hephaestus has caught Ares and Aphrodite in a net.
 The on/off switch for the white hemispherical light is found by inserting your finger up the open end of the pole.
 The light can locate on the floor or it can be fixed to a wall.

 Ares . . .

-A suspended lamp.
+Left, a suspended lamp.
 Power comes into the lamp from the two conducting cables that also suspend the light.
 The power is conducted through the structure of the light to the lamp at the bottom that throws a red pool of light onto the floor.
 This lamp remains on constantly.
 The white light at the top in the hemisphere is switched on/off by rotating the pole.
 There is a square, black metal frame around the white hemisphere, Aphrodite, that signifies man-made ignorance.

 The story . . .